Lilburn Boggs: Assassination attempt

-A few people saw the assassination attempt positively: an anonymous contributor to The Wasp, a pro-Mormon newspaper in Nauvoo, Illinois that was run by Joseph Smith's brother, William Smith, wrote on May 28 that "Boggs is undoubtedly killed according to report; but who did the noble deed remains to be found out."
+A few people saw the assassination attempt positively: an anonymous contributor to The Wasp, a pro-Mormon newspaper in Nauvoo, Illinois, that was run by Joseph Smith's brother, William Smith, wrote on May 28 that "Boggs is undoubtedly killed according to report; but who did the noble deed remains to be found out".

 Rockwell denied involvement in oblique terms, stating that he had "done nothing criminal".
 Also at about this time, John C. Bennett reported that Smith had offered a cash reward to anyone who would assassinate Boggs, and that Smith had admitted to him that Rockwell had done the deed.
 He went on to say that Rockwell had made a veiled threat against Bennett's life if he publicized the story.
-Joseph Smith vehemently denied Bennett's account, speculating that Boggs—no longer governor, but campaigning for state senate—was attacked by an election opponent.
+Joseph Smith vehemently denied Bennett's account, speculating that Boggs — no longer governor, but campaigning for state senate — was attacked by an election opponent.
 Mormon writer Monte B. McLaws, in the Missouri Historical Review, supported Smith, averring that while there was no clear finger pointing to anyone, Governor Boggs was running for election against several violent men, all capable of the deed, and that there was no particular reason to suspect Rockwell of the crime.
-This opinion was not shared by Rockwell's most noted biographer, Harold Schindler.
-Whatever the case, the following year Rockwell was arrested, tried, and acquitted of the attempted murder (Bushman, p.
-468), although most of Boggs' contemporaries remained convinced of his guilt.
+The following year Rockwell was arrested, tried, and acquitted of the attempted murder.